Combined 2004 and 2005 data indicate that

 published periodically by the Office of Applied

-Studies, Substance Abuse and Mental Health Services
+Studies, Substance Abuse and Mental Health

-Administration (SAMHSA).
-All material
+Services Administration (SAMHSA).

-from SAMHSA.
-Additional copies
+without permission from SAMHSA.

-of this report or other reports from the Office
+Additional copies of this report or other

-of Applied Studies are available online:
+reports from the Office of Applied Studies are

-Citation of the source is appreciated.
-For questions
+source is appreciated.
+For questions about this

-about this report, please e-mail:
+report, please e-mail:

 shortreports@samhsa.hhs.gov.